wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

 = 2.13 =
+* New: I am delighted to announce **Dutch and Swedish translations** of the plugin's main screens.
+Many thanks to Harm Kramer and John Larsen for their contributions!
 * New: For **WordPress 4.3+**, the Media/Assistant submenu table has been updated to support the new **primary column** features.
 * New: For the Media/Assistant submenu table, the **"Thumbnail" bulk action** lets you easily **generate thumbnail images** for non-image items.
 These can be used as the Featured Image for `mla_viewer` processing.
 A settings option lets you disable this feature if desired.
 * New: For the Media/Assistant submenu table, **wildcard searches are now allowed in the Search Media box** using an asterisk ("*") as the wildcard placeholder.
 Pull down the Help menu on the screen and select the Search Media section for more information.